Lukas-Heiligenbrunner/AURCache/docs/docs/overview/quick-start.md

 This setup will create a sqlite database in `./aurcache/db` and a repository in `./aurcache/repo`.
 I recommend using this only for testing purposes.

-For production use, you should use a proper database and repository.
+For production use, you should use a proper database and resource configuration.
 See the [Configuration](/docs/configuration) page for more information.